YouTube MARKETING BONUSES [FREE]

 • Commit to one long-form per week plus 3–5 YouTube Shorts.

-• Pair each long-form with a “watch next” partner video and youtube playlist.
+• Pair each long-form with a “watch next” partner video and YouTube playlist.

 • Use end screens, pinned comments, and channel trailer CTAs to drive the next action.